ybly/blog/src/posts/project/mini-projects.md

 display: true
 ---

-Welcome to my mini projects!
-This collection features a variety of small, self-contained projects designed to explore different programming concepts, tools, and technologies.
+This collection features a variety of small, self-contained HTML, JavaScript, and CSS projects designed to explore different concepts, tools, and techniques in web development.

 ## 🌱 Projects